 EU, EEA and Swiss nationals do not need a work visa.
 If you have a permanent residence permit for an unlimited period of time, you also will not need to obtain a work permit.

 This visa is valid for all employers and types of paid occupations, valid indefinitely.
 To apply you must have resided legally in Belgium for a continuous period of five years, or have worked in Belgium for at least four years under a Type B permit within a 10-year residency, or be the spouse of someone who has.
 For certain conditions and nationalities, there is a chance to apply after two or three years.

-This type is the more usual work permit and is valid for a single, specified employer for up to 12 months.
-It is renewable but a decision to renew will be based on the state of the local labor market.
-If you change jobs your permit is invalidated.
-To obtain this type of work permit your potential employer must apply for authorization from the regional employment office.
+This is the more usual work permit and is valid for a single employer for up to 12 months.
+It is renewable but a decision to renew is based on the state of the local labor market.
+If you change jobs, your permit is invalidated.
+To obtain this work permit, your potential employer must apply to the regional employment office.
 Once this is issued you are automatically eligible to apply for the Type B permit.

 The work permit application is submitted by the employer or its representative to their Belgium regional employment authority.
 The employment authority issues a decision about two to four weeks after filing the application.
 If the employer receives a work authorization, then a work permit is issued to the employee, who can use the permit to support his/her residence permit or visa.
 Type B is usually valid for one year and renewed annually.
 Residence permits are valid for the same duration as the work permit (plus one month), and may be renewed along with the work permit.